mascaldotfr/CoRT/warstatus/README.md

     gems_changed: "same as map_changed, but for gems",
-    relics_changed: "same as map_changed, but for relics", "generated": "Unix timestamp representing the date and time when the response has been generated", }
+    relics_changed: "same as map_changed, but for relics", "generated": "Unix timestamp representing the date and time when the response has been generated", "failed": "If present, NGE's site is probably in bad shape because the data integrity is wrong This contains the debug infos."
+}
 ```